Vasiliy-Makogon/Database/README.md

 ```
 </code>

 The data passed through the placeholders, screened by special screening function, depending on the type of filler.
-Ie you do not need to enter variables in the screening function type mysqli_real_escape_string ($ value) or bring them to a numeric type (int) $ value.
+Ie you do not need to enter variables in the screening function type _mysqli_real_escape_string($value)_ or bring them to a numeric type _(int)$value_.

 Details, see the file <a href="https://github.com/Vasiliy-Makogon/Database/blob/master/Mysql.php">/Mysql.php</a>.
 Tests and the use of different variations, see the file <a href="https://github.com/Vasiliy-Makogon/Database/blob/master/samples.php">./samples.php</a>.